National Energy Education Development Project: The NEED Project beginnings

 The NEED program includes curriculum materials, professional development, evaluation tools, and recognition.
-NEED teaches the scientific concepts of energy and provides objective information about conventional and emerging energy sources—their use and impact on the environment, economy, and society.
-The program also educates students about energy efficiency and conservation while providing tools to help educators, energy managers, and consumers use energy wisely.
+NEED teaches the scientific concepts of energy and provides objective information about conventional and emerging energy sources, their use, and their impact on the environment, economy, and society.
+The program also educates students about energy efficiency and conservation, while providing tools to help educators, energy managers, and consumers use energy wisely.

 NEED's curriculum

 NEED materials are available for all grade levels from kindergarten through high school.
 With NEED's extensive curriculum, educators can design classroom programs that spark the interest of their students and meet course objectives.
 NEED materials are designed to meet and correlate to the National Science Education Content Standards, as well as many state standards.

 NEED materials are updated on a regular basis, using the latest data from the U.S. Energy Information Administration, as well as from a wide range of energy industry partners.
 NEED works with educators and students to improve existing materials and develop new ones to meet national and state curriculum requirements.
-In a special partnership with the Energy Information Administration, NEED helps make energy information and data available to students via the EIA Kid's Page website.
+In a special partnership with the Energy Information Administration, NEED helps make energy information and data available to students via the EIA Kids' Page website.
 In 2006, the Kid's Page was one of the most popular EIA products—averaging over 350,000 user sessions per month.
 NEED welcomes partners who vitalize the NEED network with new curriculum materials and new schools.
 A partnership with Pacific Gas and Electric Company expanded the PG&E Solar Schools program to over 600 teachers in the PG&E service area.
 Schools receive NEED Solar Kits, Science of Energy Kits, teacher training and the opportunity to apply for photovoltaic (solar) installations and classroom grants.

 The NEED curriculum is divided into eight steps.